-Copies of all records of CCIAOR shall be available to members to the extent allowed by law.
-Please refer to the current Volunteer Policy and Procedure Manual for CCIAOR/CCIMLS for all records request.
+Copies of all records of CCIAOR shall be available to members to the extent required by law.
+Requests for the inspection of records shall be made in writing and shall state the specific purpose of the request.
+Please refer to Policy Manual for all records request.

 AMENDMENTS